SavoniaUAS/javascript/README.md

 Ja sitten kannattaa vielä perehtyä dokumenttiin https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript

-#Todella tärkeää tietoa
+## Todella tärkeää tietoa

-Ja lopuksi tehdään selväksi että JavaScript != Java.
+Ja lopuksi tehdään selväksi että **JavaScript != Java**.
 Samaa noissa kahdessa on se, että molemmissa on kirjaimet j, a ja v.

-#Mikä ero on ECMAScriptillä ja JavaScriptillä?
+## Mikä ero on ECMAScriptillä ja JavaScriptillä?
 "By reading the ECMAScript specification, you learn how to create a scripting language.
 By reading theJavaScript documentation, you learn how to use a scripting language."

 https://medium.freecodecamp.org/whats-the-difference-between-javascript-and-ecmascript-cba48c73a2b5